cunundrummer/ngx-FormCreator/README.md

 Mon Apr 15, 14:25:  I forked and have managed to create the form configuration on the backend, and send it to the front-end to be rendered.
 By placing the function body in string litererals, I have managed to get things working.
 However, it does not seem safe to continue in that way.
 Security is more important!
 I will try another method and hopefully the end result does not inflate the size of the project.

+Tue Apr 16 16:25:  Aborted bringing function bodies from outer sources.
+Seems unsafe and hard to debug/maintain.
+I'll do the standard thing and create classes for custom field controls.

 # FormCreator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.